Capstone-Projects-2024-Spring/project-smartweights/documentation/docs/testing/integration-testing.md

 1. User is able to view both completed and in progress achievements.
 2. User is able to monitor progress of an achievement.

-## Use Case 12 - Share with Friends
+## Use Case 11 - Share with Friends

 <details open>

 <summary>A user wants to share their pet/achievements with their friends.</summary>

-- The user selects the Virtual Pet tab.
+- The user selects the Profile tab.
-- Within the Virtual Pet screen, the user will select the Share Profile button.
+- Within the Profile screen, the user will select the Share Profile button.
-- A jpeg of their profile will appear on the screen.
+- A pop-up appears of options to share the image.
 - User selects who/how they want to share.
 - Profile is sent.

 </details>